sklyt/bunniMQ/README.md

 I wrote it months ago as a joke to see how far I could push barebones JS.
 After not touching it for a while, I came back and was surprised by how well it worked.

-So I marked every code smell and issue (some are really bad) with `FIXME` tags, for anyone curious to learn low-level JS by doing, just create a new branch e.g `git checkout fixmes`.
+So I marked every code smell and issue (some are really bad) with `FIXME` tags, for anyone curious to learn low-level JS by doing, checkout the fixmes branch `git checkout fixmes`.

 I am already applying the changes into main, fixmes will remain unmerged.